aukspot/dles/README.md

 - [Lex.Games - Mini Crossword](https://lex.games/mini/) - A daily mini crossword from Lex.Games
 - [Lex.Games - Six Appeal](https://lex.games/six/) - Guess the 6-letter word, like Wordle, but you don't have to guess real words.
 The answer is a real word.
 - [Lex.Games - Square Dance](https://lex.games/squaredance) - Make a word with each group of letters, but you must add a letter to each word.
+- [Lexagon](https://lexagon.com) - Find words in the hexagon grid of letters.
+Use the clue to help you find the 'Lexagon', the longest word on the board.
 - [Lexicle](https://lexicle.com) - Guess the secret word based on its meaning.
 - [Lingule](https://lingule.xyz) - Guess the language of the today's word in 6 guesses or less.
 - [LinkedIn - Crossclimb](https://www.linkedin.com/games/crossclimb) - Guess the words that fit the clues, then rearrange to create a word ladder.
 Does not require a LinkedIn account.